trimstray/the-book-of-secret-knowledge/README.md

 ## For whom?

-It is intended for everyone and anyone who is or wants to become a Ninja Admin (and not only) - for system and network administrators, for pentesters and security researches.
+It is intended for everyone and anyone - for system and network administrators, for devops, for pentesters or security researches.

 ## :ballot_box_with_check: Todo

 - [ ] Add useful shell functions
 - [ ] Add one-liners for collection tools (eg. CLI Tools)
-- [ ] Add Ninja Admins T-Shirt stickers
-- [ ] Generate Awesome Ninja Admins book (eg. pdf format)
+- [ ] Generate book pdf format

-## Ninja Admins Collection
+## The Book of Secret Knowledge (Chapters)

 #### CLI Tools